Guezone/SECMON/DOCS.md

 To update it, you will have to :
 - Go to the folder where SECMON was cloned at installation
-- Add the current folder as a local repo
 - Do a git pull to get the changes

 The files will then be modified directly in your SECMON container.